Vinith-Kugathasan/Image-Registration-with-ITK/README.md

 # Image-Registration-with-ITK
-This repository contains implementation of a python script to perform image registration on two MRI volumes of different contrast.
-ITK was used to implement the registration framework and 3D Slicer was used for performance evaluation.
-Registration framework consists of three distinct components namely, transform, metric and optimizer.
+This repository contains implementation of a python script to perform image registration on two MRI volumes of different contrasts.
+ITK is used to implement the registration framework and 3D Slicer is used for performance evaluation.
+Registration framework consists of four distinct components namely, transform, metric, interpolator and optimizer.
 For each element, appropriate function was selected based on theoretical explanation and trial-and-error analysis.

 ## Implementation
 The considered MRI volumes are of 2 different MRI modalities, namely T1-Weighted MRI and T2-Weighted MRI.
 For the task of registration,T1-Weighted MRI volume is used as the Fixed Image to which T2-Weighted MRI volume (Moving Image) is registered.